-Investigators are faculty members who have current cancer-related, peer-reviewed funding from a national funding agency (as specified in NCI Guidelines) as a principal investigator OR are the principal investigator of a peer-reviewed clinical research protocol (i.e., approved by NIH, NCI, FDA, VA, ACS or the Clinical Trials Review Committee of the UCCCC) OR have had such cancer-related, research support OR chaired a clinical trial within the past 3 calendar years and intend to continue in cancer research.
+Investigators are faculty members who have current cancer-related, peer-reviewed funding from a national funding agency (as specified in NCI Guidelines) as a principal investigator OR are the principal investigator of a peer-reviewed, investigator-initiated clinical research protocol (i.e., approved by NIH, NCI, FDA, VA, ACS or the Clinical Trials Review Committee of the UCCCC) OR have had such cancer-related, research support OR chaired a clinical trial within the past 3 calendar years and intend to continue in cancer research.

-Associate Investigators are faculty members who have not had cancer-related, peer-reviewed national funding as a principal investigator within the past 3 years OR who have not served as principal investigator on a peer-reviewed clinical protocol, but who have demonstrated an interest in cancer research OR have critical skills, knowledge, and/or resources that contribute to the Comprehensive Cancer Center's mission of collaborative cancer research.
+Associate Investigators are faculty members who have not had cancer-related, peer-reviewed national funding as a principal investigator within the past 3 years OR who have not served as principal investigator on an investigator-initiated peer-reviewed clinical protocol, but who have demonstrated an interest in cancer research OR have critical skills, knowledge, and/or resources that contribute to the Comprehensive Cancer Center's mission of collaborative cancer research.
 (Most junior faculty applicants fall into this category.)

 Affiliate membership is open to: